 - Accessories.
 You might have heard that French women avoid wearing too many winter accessories, and instead keep it simple with a statement scarf or a pair of leather gloves.
 But, this is not the way to go if you want to explore France in comfort, without catching a cold.
 Wrap up with a cosy knitted scarf, a bobble hat, leather gloves or faux fur extras.
 And don’t forget your brolly!

-What to wear in France during the spring
+What to wear in France in the Spring

-Like autumn, spring is one of the loveliest times of the year in France when the chestnut groves blossom and the countryside begins to colour.
-Come late March, the city shakes off its winter torpor and the locals are eager to head outdoors to soak up the soft spring temperatures, which comfortably range between 12°C to 17°C degrees.
+Like autumn, spring is one of the loveliest times of the year in France, when the chestnut groves blossom and the countryside begins to colour.
+Come late March, the city shakes off its winter torpor and the locals are eager to head outdoors to soak up the soft spring temperatures, which comfortably range between 12-17°C (53-62F) degrees.

 Despite warmer days, you’ll want to pack a few layers for cooler evenings and capricious spring showers, especially if you’re travelling in March.
 As autumn and winter, the key to navigating the tricky in-between-season dressing is to layer your look.